-Borrowing, leveraging, and trading securities on margin will result in interest charges and, depending on the amount of trading activity, such charges could be substantial.
+Borrowing, leveraging and trading securities on margin will result in interest charges and, depending on the amount of trading activity, such charges could be substantial.
 The low margin deposits normally required in futures and forward trading, which the Fund may utilise, permit a high degree of leverage.
-As a result, a relatively small price movement in a futures or forward contracts may result in immediate and substantial losses to the investor.
-Price movements of forward contracts and other derivative contracts in which the assets of the Fund may be invested are highly volatile and are influenced by, among other things, interest rates, changing supply and demand relationships, trade, fiscal, monetary and exchange control programmes and policies.
+As a result, a relatively small price movement in a futures or forward contract may result in immediate and substantial losses to the investor.
+Price movements of forward contracts and other derivative contracts in which the assets of the Fund may be invested are highly volatile and are influenced by, among other things, interest rates, changing supply and demand relationships, trade, fiscal, monetary and exchange control programmes and policies of governments, and national and international political and economic events and policies.
 Forward contracts are not traded on exchanges and are not standardised; rather, banks and dealers act as principals in these markets, negotiating each transaction on an individual basis.
 Trading in forward contracts is substantially unregulated and there is no limitation on daily price movements.